mozhdehNouri/androidStudies/android/networking/Interceptor.md

 We can use interceptors to do a variety of things, such as centrally monitoring API calls.

 ##### Interceptor Types

 Interceptors are classified into two types:

-1. Interceptors added between the Application Code (our written code) and the OkHttp Core Library are referred to as application interceptors.
+1. **Application Interceptors**: Interceptors added between the Application Code (our written code) and the OkHttp Core Library are referred to as application interceptors.
 These are the interceptors that we add with addInterceptor().
-2. Interceptors on the network: These are interceptors placed between the OkHttp Core Library and the server.
+2. **Network Interceptors**: Interceptors on the network: These are interceptors placed between the OkHttp Core Library and the server.
 These can be added to OkHttpClient by using the addNetworkInterceptor command ().